 Demands from British Dalits, anti-caste discrimination groups, activists and campaigners, resulted in the 2013 Enterprise and Regulatory Reform Act (ERRA) which amended Section 9 (5) (a) of the Equality Act, 2010.
 Section 97 of ERRA necessitated the legal, statutory prohibition of caste discrimination as a subset of racial discrimination.
-The amendment bound the UK Government to include 'caste' as a protected characteristic under "an aspect of race" in the Equality Act 2010.
-The Conservative Government of the time resisted modifying the Equality Act, 2010, by relying on a 2014 Employment Appeal Tribunal (EAT) order.
+The amendment bound the UK Government to include 'caste' as a protected characteristic under "an aspect of race" in the Equality Act, 2010, by relying on a 2014 Employment Appeal Tribunal (EAT) order.
 The case presented to the EAT was of Chandhok v Tirkey, wherein, Ms Tirkey, a domestic worker for Mr and Mrs Chandhok claimed that, her Adivasi status i.e. "lower caste descent" was inextricably linked to the unfair dismissal and discrimination she faced.
 The EAT's order established that, while caste was "not an autonomous concept within the Equality Act, 2010", Ms Tirkey's appeal comes under the "wide and flexible" definition of 'ethnic origins', which includes the concept of descent, in the Act (Langstaff: 2014).